dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 political opposition for people to systematically disempower. *IT'S A GODDAMN CULTURAL REVOLUTION.*

-I've [written about my feelings on ethnic issues before](/posts/2016-07-17-diversity-is-americas-strength.html).
-They figured out that they were wrong, but then they censored my writing. they *needed* me to look like a racist.
+Again, I've [written about my feelings on ethnic issues before](/posts/2016-07-17-diversity-is-americas-strength.html).
+They figured out that they were wrong, but then they censored my writing.
+They *needed* me to look like a racist.

 They knew that anyone who actually read what I had to say couldn't reasonably think that I was racist.
 They also knew that anyone who